BIG DISCOUNTS FOR SMALL HOUSEHOLDS

 Costco has a reliable supply of clothing staples and sometimes even carries brand names.
-Hunter rain boots, normally $140 and up at most retailers, can sometimes be found for $79 at Costco, and a similar deal pops up on Sorel brand boots.
+Sorel brand boots and other brands that are normally $140 and up at retailers can sometimes be found for around $80 at Costco.
 Matty M leggings, a high-end line sold at stores such as Nordstrom, sell for $15 at Costco.
-Price cuts can be deep enough to cover a $55 Costco membership fee in one shopping trip.
+Price cuts can be deep enough to cover a $60 Costco membership fee in one shopping trip.

 Spruce up the yard or porch with Costco plants, which are often large and well-established.
-Large mums sold this fall for just $15 each -- the same price a garden center would charge for a container half the size.
+Large mums have been known to sell for less than $20 each — what a garden center might charge for a container half the size.

-Alcohol is cheap at Costco -- really cheap.
+Alcohol is cheap at Costco — really cheap.
 Its Kirkland Signature brand vodka, gin, whiskey, and other hard liquors cost $15 to $20 less than name brands.
 Likewise, don't dismiss brands you don't recognize.
-A Metasip blogger says his former company sold expensive wines at Costco that were remaindered from other producers.
+Insiders say wines and spirits at Costco are pricey remaindered goods from other producers.
 A bottle that would cost $50 under another label at a liquor or grocery store might average $12 to $16 at Costco.
 Costco's low profit margins also keep alcohol prices low, regardless of the brand.
 Don't have a membership?
 Check state laws, as some allow alcohol purchases at Costco without one.

-A Cheapism.com comparison found Costco significantly cheaper for TVs, Blu-ray players, and other electronics than conventional retail stores.
-When it's time to buy, consider putting down the money for a membership, which pays for itself with one big-ticket purchase.
-Take a Samsung 50-inch 4K TV for $650 at Costco compared with the same TV for $100 more at Best Buy.
+A Cheapism comparison found Costco significantly cheaper for some TVs, Blu-ray players, and other electronics than conventional retail stores.
+When it's time to buy, consider putting down the money for a membership, which can pay for itself with one big-ticket purchase.

-Lotions, hair care products, soaps, toothpaste, and more can all be found at bargain prices in large quantities at Costco -- and don't take up much space, even in large containers.
-A pack of four 8-ounce tubes of Colgate Total Advanced Whitening toothpaste is $13 at Costco, or 41 cents an ounce.
-Even at Jet.com, a subsidiary of Walmart that's been pitched as a kind of online warehouse store, a four-pack of slightly smaller tubes sells for more than $16.
+Lotions, hair care products, soaps, toothpaste, and more can all befound at bargain prices in large quantities at Costco — and don't take up much space, even in large containers.
+A pack of five 6-ounce tubes of Crest 3D White Advanced Whitening Toothpaste can get as lot as $19.50 at Costco, or 65 cents an ounce.
+You can't buy a multipack at CVS, but the same toothpaste there will cost $1.06 an ounce.

 Health products, including allergy pills and over-the-counter medicines, can be good buys at Costco (but be sure to check the expiration date to calculate whether a supersize quantity will get used in time).
-Two 16-ounce bottles of contact lens solution cost $19 at Costco, or 54 cents an ounce, while 12-ounce bottles are $16 at Walmart, or 66 cents an ounce, for the same brand.
+Two 16-ounce bottles of contact lens solution cost $21 at Costco, or 66 cents an ounce, while two 12-ounce bottles are $17 at Walmart, or 71 cents an ounce, for the same brand.

 Cleaning wipes, toilet bowl cleaner, dish detergent, laundry detergent, dusting spray, and mop refills can be found in bulk for less at Costco.
-Because these items don't expire, shoppers can save a bundle -- as long as they have the storage space.
-Take Lysol toilet bowl cleaner: Four 32-ounce bottles can drop to $7.50 at Costco.
-The same amount would cost $12 at Home Depot.
-Even in a small house or apartment, storing four 32-ounce bottles shouldn't be too much of a challenge.
+Because these items don't expire, shoppers can save a bundle — as long as they have the storage space.
+Take Windex Original Glass Cleaner: a 32-ounce spray bottle and 176-ounce refill is $13 at Costco, while Home Depot will sell a sprayer and refill of only 128 ounces for a combined $12.75 — that's 48 fewer ounces of cleaner for saving a quarter.
+Even in a small house or apartment, storing a Windex refill shouldn't be too much of a challenge.